Handwashing not working on Apple Watch? 9 Ways to fix it

 9. Unpair and Repair the Apple Watch

 Finally, if nothing works, unpair the Apple Watch and pair it again.
-This will erase everything that is currently on the watch.
+This will erase everything currently on the watch.
 However, when you unpair using the Watch app, it creates a backup automatically.
-You can use it to restore and get back the current data.
+You can use it to restore the current data.

 Signing Off

 These are some of the ways to get Handwashing working again on your Apple Watch.
-I hope the solutions above worked for you.
+I hope the solutions above work for you.
 Kindly share your opinion in the comments section below.

 READ NEXT: